SimMarkt/PyComInt/README.md

 The communication interface enables the reliable connection of the process units, PEMEL control, and data storage.
 With respect to this setup, the code operation comprises three different tasks:

-1. **PEMEL control**: Since the PLC of METH computes and determines the required hydrogen flow rate for methane synthesis, the code connects the PEMEL via Modbus with the METH via OPC UA.
-The set point for the hydrogen flow rate is converted to the respective electrical current of the PEMEL using a experimental data on the correlation of both values.
+1. **PEMEL control**: Since the PLC of METH computes and determines the required hydrogen flow rate for methane synthesis, the code connects PEMEL to METH via Modbus and OPC UA.
+The set point for the hydrogen flow rate is converted to the respective electrical current of the PEMEL using a experimental data correlating these values.
 The PEMEL control task is performed with high frequency (here, every second)
-2. **Data storage**: To storage the data of PEMEL and METH, the code connects PEMEL via Modbus and METH via OPC UA with PostgreSQL and inserts the process data into the database.
+2. **Data storage**: To store the data of PEMEL and METH, the code connects PEMEL via Modbus and METH via OPC UA with PostgreSQL and inserts the process data into the database.
 Because of the relatively slow process dynamics of METH, the data storage task is performed less frequently (here, every 10 seconds)
-3. **Supervision**: If the connection of one of the hardware components has failed, the code maintains the other services and tries to reconnect to the corrresponding server or client (e.g. if the Modbus connection fails, it still performs data storage of METH).
+3. **Supervision**: If the connection of one of the hardware components has failed, the code maintains the other services and tries to reconnect to the corresponding server or client (e.g. if the Modbus connection fails, it still performs data storage of METH).

 This tool supports efficient data management and process control in industrial applications by ensuring reliable communication between different system components.
 The present application example contains only two process units and a database, but it can be extended to far more components following the structure below.